coveooss/SIGIR-ecom-data-challenge/README.md

 Since the dataset is released to the community for research use even outside of the Data Challenge, if you are using the dataset for independent research you can skip the details about evaluation in this README.

+_Note: there has been some issues when downloading the file using Safari; we suggest you use Chrome for the download and sign-up process._

 This page is continuously updated: come back often to check for updates on the Data Challenge.

 ### License

 The dataset is available for research and educational purposes at [this page](https://www.coveo.com/en/ailabs/sigir-ecom-data-challenge).
 To obtain the dataset, you are required to fill a form with information about you and your institution, and agree to the Terms And Conditions for fair usage of the data.
 For convenience, Terms And Conditions are also included in a pure `txt` format in this repo: usage of the data implies the acceptance of these Terms And Conditions.

 If you submit to the 2021 Data Challenge [leaderboard](https://sigir-ecom.github.io/data-task.html), you are _required to release your code under an open source license_.